-iOS kiosk mode gives the managed restriction ability to an organization to lock down iPhones or iPads into a single app mode or a specific set of apps that will run in the foreground.
-You might have installed a public interactive kiosk for a specific business-critical purpose and for that, locking down those devices to a specific app or browser is mandatory.
+iPad kiosk mode is a restriction mechanism that enable organizations to lock down iPhones or iPads into a single app mode or a specific set of apps that will run in the foreground.
+You might have installed a public interactive kiosk for a specific business-critical purpose, and for that, locking down those devices to a specific app or browser is mandatory.

 Click on Enroll Devices on the left-hand feature side of the dashboard and select the iPad or iPhone platform.
-Follow the steps on screen and start managing your devices virtually into Kiosk mode after configuring the device profiles to be pushed.
+Follow the steps on the screen and start managing your devices virtually into Kiosk mode after configuring the device profiles to be pushed.

 On the feature tab of the dashboard, navigate to Device profiles & Policies and click on device profiles.
 You can either edit the already existing device profiles present or can create a new iOS profile.

 On the restrictions tab, ensure that the Single App Mode is selected as preset and then click on create a profile on the upper right-hand side of the dashboard.
 Your profile will be created and saved.
-The saved device profile will now be visible on the feature tab>Device profile section on the holistic dashboard which you can push on the managed iOS devices enrolled in step – 2.
+The saved device profile will now be visible on the feature tab>Device profile section on the holistic dashboard, which you can push on the managed iOS devices enrolled in step – 2.

 Select the device profile created with single app mode, push it into iOS devices, and publish it.
 This will Set your iPads to Kiosk Mode.

-Conduction of remote classes and virtual exams has been the core spectrum of adopting the iPads and locking them down into kiosk mode in the education domain.
-The integration of Apple School Manager has streamlined the onboarding and communication between the Kiosk solution and the device with APN authenticity and supervision. iOS kiosk mode also ensures that the unauthorized applications or browser restrictions are set and configured into the predetermined standards of the school/colleges so that the contingencies of distraction to students while learning doesn’t occur.
+The conduction of remote classes and virtual exams has been the core spectrum of adopting the iPads and locking them down into kiosk mode in the education domain.
+The integration of Apple School Manager has streamlined the onboarding and communication between the Kiosk solution and the device with APN authenticity and supervision. iOS kiosk mode also ensures that the unauthorized applications or browser restrictions are set and configured into the predetermined standards of the school/colleges so that the contingencies of distraction to students while learning don’t occur.

 The Guided Access Mode is an inbuilt system feature in an iPad that can lock down the device into kiosk mode temporarily.